Leesburg, New Jersey

-Leesburg is an unincorporated community located within Maurice River Township in Cumberland County, New Jersey, United States.
-The area is served as United States Postal Service ZIP code 08327.
+Leesburg is an unincorporated community and census-designated place (CDP) located within Maurice River Township in Cumberland County, in the U.S. state of New Jersey.
+The area is served as United States Postal Service ZIP Code 08327.

 The land that later became the town of Leesburg in the late eighteenth century also was surveyed by John Worledge and John Budd in 1691.
 Similar to Dorchester, the first settlers to the area were most likely Swedish, though a town was not established until 1795 when John Lee, an Egg Harbor shipwright, founded Leesburg.
 In doing so, he and his brothers opened the first shipyard—and with it established the industrial destiny of constructing coastal vessels.
 In 1850 James Ward built a marine railway here to facilitate the repair of larger ships, which were attracted to Maurice River site because it was only six miles from the Delaware Bay.